Sourabhsk870/DAA_LAB-4th-sem-/README.md

 	* The programs I have uploaded are tested in the terminal (in ubuntu).

-	* These programs can be executed on various IDE platforms like Eclipse,Code blocks but I personally recommend you guys to  use the terminal(if linux) or command Prompt(If windows) .
+	* These programs can be executed on various IDE platforms like Eclipse,NetBeans but I personally recommend you guys to  use the terminal(if linux) or command Prompt(If windows) .